Create a Site-to-Site connection using the Azure portal (classic)

 For IPsec/IKE policy configuration steps, see Configure IPsec/IKE policy for S2S VPN or VNet-to-VNet connections.

 To connect multiple policy-based VPN devices, see Connect Azure VPN gateways to multiple on-premises policy-based VPN devices using PowerShell.

 Open your PowerShell console with elevated rights and connect to your account.
+Use the following examples to help you connect.
+You must run these commands locally using the PowerShell Service Management module.
+Connect to your account.
 Use the following example to help you connect:

 Check the subscriptions for the account.

 If you have more than one subscription, select the subscription that you want to use.